Frequently asked questions about Vantaa city bikes

 Where can I register as a city bike user?

-The Vantaa system is not compatible with the system in Helsinki and Espoo and you cannot mix bikes from the two systems.
+Please note that the bike system in place in Vantaa is different from the system used in Helsinki and Espoo and you cannot mix bikes from the two systems.

 How do I register?